jakehopking/uipodcast/README.md

-Very simple scroll to library based on `Element.scrollIntoView()` API.

-Uses data attributes for target and scroll position.
+Static files and assets that are used to build [uitherapy.fm](https://uitherapy.fm/) website.

-Uses `parcel-bundler` to build assets.
+Uses `parcel-bundler` for asset management.

-Run `npm i` and `npm start` to see build and live-reload example in browser.
+Install, build and run: `npm i` & `npm start` & open browser to [localhost:1234](http://localhost:1234).